-- Attend the student teaching orientation - Contact the Cooperating Teacher as soon as possible to introduce yourself and establish common expectations for collaboration relevant to the shared student teacher - NOTE: If a student teacher is assigned to two cooperating teachers it is imperative that you meet with both of them. - Consult with the Student Teacher regarding the number of observations to complete during the first days and final days of student teaching - Make at least a brief weekly contact with both the Student Teacher and Cooperating Teacher - As your schedule permits, attend pre-student teaching seminar sessions and post-student teaching seminar sessions required of student teachers - Play an active role in informing the School of Education of opportunities for effective collaboration with public schools - Foster an atmosphere in which communication with the Cooperating Teacher and Student Teacher can be professional and candid - Act as a resource person and provide appropriate materials for the Cooperating Teacher, Student Teacher and building administrator - Document any, and all, special circumstances that bear upon candidates' performance (unexplained absences, repeated tardiness, unprofessional conduct of any sort).
-Contact the Director of Field Experiences for consultation and direction if any unusual problems arise. - Complete at least three formal observations of the Student Teacher.
-The second formal observation must be a lesson from the Student Teacher's unit plan - Schedule a minimum of four conferences with the student teacher 1st conference prior to the start of the student teaching experience, 2nd conference after the first observation, 3rd conference after the second observation and 4th conference after the third observation.
-See University Supervisor Conferences in handbook for topics of discussion. - Evaluate and provide feedback to the Student Teacher on assignments, scoring as appropriate in Anthology - Schedule a conference (suggested during your 3rd conference with the student teacher) between
+- Attend the student teaching orientation. - Contact the Cooperating Teacher as soon as possible to introduce yourself and establish common expectations for collaboration relevant to the shared student teacher.

+NOTE: If a student teacher is assigned to two cooperating teachers it is imperative that you meet with both cooperating teachers.

+- Consult with the Student Teacher regarding the number of other classroom teacher observations to observe during the first days and final days of student teaching. - Make at least a brief weekly contact with both the Student Teacher and Cooperating Teacher. - Monitor the Cooperating Teacher's observations and evaluations in Anthology bringing any significant concerns to the Director of Field Experience. - As your schedule permits, attend student teaching seminars. - Play an active role in informing the School of Education of opportunities for effective collaboration with public schools. - Foster an atmosphere in which communication with the Cooperating Teacher and Student Teacher can be professional and candid. - Act as a resource person and provide appropriate materials for the Cooperating Teacher, Student Teacher and building administrator. - Document any, and all, special circumstances that bear upon candidates' performance (unexplained absences, repeated tardiness, unprofessional conduct of any sort).
+Contact the Director of Field Experiences for consultation and directions if any unusual problems arise. - Complete at least three formal observations of the Student Teacher.
+One observation must be a lesson from the Student Teacher's unit plan. - Schedule a minimum of four conferences with the student teacher 1st conference prior to the start of the student teaching experience, 2nd conference after the first observation, 3rd conference after the second observation and 4th conference after the third observation.
+Follow the University Supervisor Conferences outline in handbook for topics of discussion (Appendix K).

-- you, the Cooperating Teacher, and the Student Teacher to discuss progress on the Professional Development Plan (Appendix A) - Attend Post-Student Teaching Seminar, if possible, for the final review of the Professional Development Plan - Attend final portfolio defense of your Student Teacher and score, as requested. - Confer with the Cooperating Teacher and the Student Teacher before submitting the midterm grade in Campus Connections - Confer with the Cooperating Teacher prior to completing the final evaluation - Submit the final grade in Campus Connections once it has been provided by the Director of Field Experiences
+- Evaluate and provide feedback to the Student Teacher on assignments, scoring as appropriate in Anthology. - Schedule a conference (suggested during your 2nd or 3rd conference with the student teacher) between you, the Cooperating Teacher, and the Student Teacher to discuss progress on the Professional Development Plan (Appendix A). - Attend Final Student Teaching Seminar, if possible, for the Impact on Student Learning work session and the Final Portfolio work session. - Attend final portfolio defense of your Student Teacher and score, as requested. - Confer with the Cooperating Teacher and the Student Teacher before submitting the midterm grade in Campus Connections. - Confer with the Cooperating Teacher prior to completing the final evaluation. - Submit the final grade in Campus Connections once it has been provided by the Director of Field Experiences. - Attend the School of Education Pinning Ceremony.